Black Cherry (Koda Kumi album)

-Information
+Background and release

 Black Cherry is Japanese singer-songwriter Koda Kumi's fifth studio album and eighth album overall.
-While it was only a year since her last studio album, secret, two compilation albums and a remix album were released between secret and Black Cherry: Best ~first things~ (2005), Best ~second session~ (2006) and the limited digital album Koda Kumi Remix Album (2006).
+While it was only a year since her last studio album, secret, two compilation albums and a remix album were released between secret and Black Cherry: Best: First Things (2005), Best: Second Session (2006) and the limited digital album Koda Kumi Remix Album (2006).
 The album became her third consecutive album to chart at No. 1 on the Oricon Albums Charts, where it remained for one full month, charted for sixty-seven consecutive weeks.

 It was released in CD, CD+DVD and a limited CD+2DVD.
 Each version contained different album artwork with Kumi donning different classical outfits on each cover.
-First press editions of the album carried three bonus tracks: an English solo version of "Twinkle" (the original version was on the Amazing Nuts! soundtrack – Taiwanese singer Show Lo also carried an English version featuring Kumi on his album Speshow), the 2006 theme for the Crayon Shin-chan film "GO WAY!!", and two solo renditions of "Won't Be Long", which Kumi had originally collaborated for with EXILE).
+First press editions of the album carried three bonus tracks: an English solo version of "Twinkle" (the original version was on the Amazing Nuts! soundtrack – Taiwanese singer Show Lo also carried an English version featuring Kumi on his album Speshow), the 2006 theme for the Crayon Shin-chan film "GO WAY!!", and two solo renditions of "Won't Be Long", which Kumi had originally collaborated for with Exile).
 The limited editions also contained an access code to Koda Kumi's playroom, a chance to win album goods and a bonus behind-the-scenes making of the music videos on the DVD.

 The limited CD+2DVD editions held the short film Cherry Girl, which was Koda Kumi's debut acting role.
-The film was produced by the same team who created the drama Busu no Hitomi ni Koishiteru (ブスの瞳に恋してる / In Love with the Eyes of an Ugly Girl), which Koda Kumi had performed the theme "Koi no Tsubomi" (2006).

-The track "Milk Tea" (ミルクティー / Miruku Tii) was the first time Kumi wrote and composed a song that was featured on an album.
+The film was produced by the same team who created the drama Busu no Hitomi ni Koishiteru, which Koda Kumi had performed the theme "Koi no Tsubomi" (2006).
+The track "Milk Tea" was the first time Kumi wrote and composed a song that was featured on an album.
 The album's introduction was later given a full version on her 2008 studio album, Kingdom.